 Polycystic Ovarian Syndrome

 This young girl was only 13 when she came to me complaining of irregular periods.
 It was distressing for me to tell her that she may develop fertility problems in the future.
 The look on her mother’s face was uncomfortable when I told her that she was suffering from a dreaded hormonal condition: Polycystic Ovarian Syndrome (PCOS.)
 I told the young girl that for treating PCOS she would have to exercise regularly, follow a healthy diet and lose at least 5 kilograms of her body weight.
-Losing weight is a starting point for most women who need freedom from PCOS.
+Losing weight is a starting point for most women who need freedom from pcos treatment

 The truth about PCOS treatment is that the condition can be managed or treated, but does not have a permanent cure.
 In other words, if you go back to the lifestyle that caused it in the first place, it can come right back.
 Also, Polycystic ovary syndrome is a complex condition.
 Each woman has her own PCOS symptoms and root causes.